j-berg-au/BOUNDLESS/content/Notes.md

 		3. Psychic stuff that gives a condition
 # To Do
 - Abilities that clear hazards
+- Suplex move for someone you are grappling
 - Write in Title & Theme for character creation.
 Title is like "The Celestial Tinkerer", theme is "Doubt", "Anger", "Redemption", etc. Like Fabula Ultima
 - Make formatting consistent
 - Team Up Abilities?
 Maybe the have a prerequisite that a specific class is in your party?
 Maybe they are a Talent/Ability that grants a Reaction to buff something someone does?